ronpinkas/dbBridge/README.md

 ## Acknowledgments

+- Special thanks to https://www.omie.com.br for supporting the research time which contributed to the development of this project.

 - Thanks to OpenAI's GPT model for assistance with PHP documentation and code samples, as well as advice and assistance in generating documentation reading the project for distribution with Compser.